katjameden/ParlaMint_Sentiment/Aggregation/README.md

-# ParlaMint_Sentiment: Workflow for sentiment annotation and
+# ParlaMint_Sentiment: Workflow for sentiment annotation
-  aggregation of parliamentary debates

 ## Aggregation of the sentence sentiment scores